nasa/VITALS/README.md

 > **Fall AGU 2023 VITALS Workshop**
 >
 > Please view the [web-book](https://github.com/nasa/VITALS) for workshop details. **Resources in the VITALS repository have been developed using the Openscapes 2i2c JupyterHub cloud workspace.
-These resources will not work as-is from a local python environment without modification.**
+For local python environment setup instructions please see the [Setup Instructions](setup/setup_instructions.md)

 # VITALS